edadma/bloomui/packages/docs/README.md

-# PetalUI Documentation
+# BloomUI Documentation

-Interactive documentation and component showcase for [PetalUI](https://github.com/edadma/petalui).
+Interactive documentation and component showcase for [BloomUI](https://github.com/edadma/bloomui).

 ## Overview

-This documentation site provides live examples and API documentation for all PetalUI components.
+This documentation site provides live examples and API documentation for all BloomUI components.
 Each component page includes:

 - Interactive examples with working code
 - Complete API documentation